ziap/ziap.github.io/content/blog/parallel-array/index.md

 Note that `x`, `y`, and `hp` must be of the correct type, `Float32Array`, `Float32Array`, and `Uint8Array`, respectively.
-The `Monsters` type above is in this type already, so our class needs to behave as follow:
+The `Monsters` type above is in this type already, so our class needs to behave as follows:

 ```ts
 monsters.view() => Monsters